 The project aims to achieve the following objectives:

-Pilot installation and testing:
+Pilot design, fabrication and testing:

 Demonstration, Evaluation, Training and Dissemination: